EgorBEremeev/adf-selenium/README.md

     -DartifactId=richclient-automation -Dversion=12.2 -Dpackaging=jar
 ```

-## Rebuild adf-richclient-automation-11.jar with Selenium 3.3.1 and newer
+## Rebuild adf-richclient-automation-11.jar with Selenium 3.3.1 and higher versions
 Unfortunately the richclient-automation library distributed with JDeveloper does not work with Selenium 3.3.1 and higher versions.

 See the problems detales in this stackoverlow question [how-to-get-adf-richclient-automation-11-jar-compatible-with-the-latest-selenium](https://stackoverflow.com/questions/52042307/how-to-get-adf-richclient-automation-11-jar-compatible-with-the-latest-selenium).